-Chicago has extreme temperatures, which have a significant impact on your electric bills.
+Chicago has extreme outdoor temperatures, which have a significant impact on your electric bills.
 That’s why having an energy-efficient home can be the best solution to keep energy costs to a minimum while enjoying maximum comfort.

 Duct systems can be a huge culprit of energy loss.
 The trim around your plumbing pipes could be releasing the cold air from your house.
 To fix the leaks, you need to identify them and patch up the connections that have holes.